 Every child is different and learn to do things at different rates.
 We all know this don’t we?
 Some may walk at 12 months whilst others may walk at 16 months.
 They may speak their first words at 9 months or they may not utter anything until they are 14 months.
 With this in mind, why do parents worry so much about what reading level their child is on?
 Why do many parents put such importance on learning to read at a very early age?
 Why do some parents focus on this one aspect of their child’s learning?
 This post will give you tips on helping your child to read.
 I am a Primary school teacher who has taught hundreds of children to read.

 When it comes to a child’s first few years of school, it is easy to think that each child will learn everything they are taught.
 That each year, the teacher teaches the curriculum and every child retains it, ready to learn new things the following year.
-However, this is not the nature of learning and many parents forget this.
+However, this is not the nature of learning and many parentts forget this.
 In reality, each child will take on different aspects of what they are taught and at different rates.
 This will mean that some children will need more input of varying concepts at different times than others.
 There can also be a huge difference between a child born in September (so they have a birthday at the beginning if the school year) than in August in both their maturation and ability to learn the same concepts.

 I know that parents focus on reading as it is obviously a hugely important skill but I think because it is very visible to parents, as they practise reading with their child at home, some can tend to worry more than perhaps they should.